cs-internship/cs-finance/accounting/wallets.md

 _**[This document is still in draft and the data are not real]**_

 # Overview
-CS Internship income is based on crypto donnations.
+CS Internship income is based on crypto donations.
 The wallets are completely transparent and can be tracked by anyone.
-The official wallets for donnations to CS Internship program are listed in this file.
+The official wallets for donations to CS Internship program are listed in this file.

 # Wallets
 | Network  | Address | Link |